aws-samples/awsome-distributed-training/1.architectures/3.aws-batch/README.md

 # AWS ParallelCluster Distributed Training Reference Architectures

-## Architectures
+### Architectures

-Clusters in AWS ParallelCluster share similar components: a head-node, compute nodes (typically P or Trn EC2 family of instances) and one or multiple shared filesystems (FSx for Lustre).
-You will find below a section on the architectures themselves and how to deploy them.
-After this section, you will be brief on key elements of these templates (or things you wanna know to avoid potential mistakes).
+You can deploy a cluster using a template and customizing your templates by replacing placeholder variables.

-### How to deploy a cluster
+#### How to deploy a cluster

 To create the cluster use the command below and replace `CLUSTER_CONFIG_FILE` by the path to the cluster configuration file (see next section) and `NAME_OF_YOUR_CLUSTER` by the name of your cluster (`realpotato` is a cool name).